Elvis Andrus Player Props: White Sox vs. Pirates

-Elvis Andrus -- 0-for-4 in his most recent game -- will be in action for the Chicago White Sox versus the Pittsburgh Pirates, with Vince Velasquez on the mound, on April 8 at 6:35 PM ET.
+Elvis Andrus -- 1-for-4 with two RBI in his most recent game -- will be in action for the Chicago White Sox against the Pittsburgh Pirates, with Johan Oviedo on the hill, on April 9 at 1:35 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Pirates.
+He had a one-hit showing in his last game (1-for-4) against the Pirates.

 Elvis Andrus Game Info & Props vs. the Pirates